Inter-generational family trips

 My Most Recent Trip

-In April 2016, I had an extraordinary opportunity to explore the fascinating country of Botswana in depth with my colleague Marsha Carroll.
+In April 2016, I had an extraordinary opportunity to explore the fascinating country of Botswana in depth.
 For 23 memorable days, we sampled a wide variety of different properties, from authentic tented camps lit only by the soft glow of kerosene lanterns to luxury camps complete with air conditioning and their own private plunge pools.
 With its many unique areas and ecosystems to explore, from Chobe National Park to Linyanti & Selinda Reserves, to the Okavango Delta and the Makgadikadi Pans, even a seasoned safari-goer can find some new experiences in Botswana!
 There was something very special about floating peacefully in the Okavango Delta at the slow pace of a mokoro canoe, with a quiet moment to reflect and contemplate the beauty of nature that is surrounding you.
 There was the thrill of watching wild dog on a successful hunt, and the joy of spending an afternoon watching lion cubs frolic & play.
 There was the special moment of seeing meerkat for the first time, slowly emerging from their underground burrows one by one to gaze alertly over the landscape before setting off for the day.
 In addition to the wildlife, words simply cannot describe the truly magical experience of interacting with a community of Zu/’hoasi Bushmen, gaining special insight into the way of life of this ancient culture.
 I can truly say that there is something for everyone in Botswana and if you have not visited yet, now is the time!